Zouaoui-Montassar/Zouaoui-Montassar/README.md

 ###

-<p align="left">Im Zouaoui Montassar, A software developer based in Tunisia, with a strong interest in artificial intelligence and machine learning</p>
+<p align="left">Im Zouaoui Montassar, A computer science student and software developer based in Tunisia, with a strong interest in artificial intelligence and machine learning</p>

 ###